Moscow Shuts Down As Russia Sees Record Virus Cases, Deaths - UrduPoint

 Authorities have shied away from the kind of severe lockdowns imposed in many countries, but have shut down all non-essential services in Moscow from Thursday until November 7.

+Only shops selling food, medicine and other essentials are allowed to remain open, and cafes are open for take-away.

-President Vladimir Putin's government has been pinning its hopes on homegrown vaccines like the Sputnik V jab, but Russians have proven stubbornly resistant to being inoculated.
+President Vladimir Putin's government has been pinning its hopes in the fight against Covid on homegrown vaccines like Sputnik V, but Russians have proven stubbornly resistant to being inoculated.

 As of Thursday, only 32 percent of Russia's population had been fully vaccinated, according to the Gogov website, which tallies Covid-19 data from the regions.

-Roads in Moscow on Thursday were slightly less congested than usual, but the city's sprawling Metro network was as busy as ever, with many passengers not wearing masks.
+The city's sprawling Metro network was slightly less busy than normal Thursday, with many passengers not wearing masks.
+Roads were also moderately less congested.

 Authorities have not required Russians to stay at home during the non-working period and many were planning to use the days to travel across the country and abroad.